mpevnev/parsed/README.md

 For more complex examples, see 'examples' folder.
 Unittests in the source files also provide several, but they are not very elaborate.

+# Lookahead

+By default all parsers do not perform any lookahead, consuming their input regardless of whether or not the parsers that follow would match the remaining input.
+Sometimes, a different behaviour is desirable, when parsers in the middle of a chain yield some of the input to the parsers after them.
+Two methods of the Parser class accomplish this, `makeReluctant()` and `makeGreedy()`.
+The former creates a copy of the caller parser that performs lookahead and is reluctant - it'll consume as little input as it can, but may consume more than possible if it makes the following parsers succeed.
+The latter works in the same vein, but the output parser is greedy - it'll consume as much input as it can, but may consume less than possible if it makes the following parsers succeed.
+For examples of these, see unittests below ParserGroup class.

+# Obliviousness

+Sometimes a parser needs to be able to operate even if the chain before it has failed.
+Normal parsers cannot do that, chaining rules (and, for built-in parsers, coded-in short-circuiting) prevent such behaviour.
+To override this `makeOblivious()` method of Parser class is used.
+It returns a new parser that is oblivious, that is, will work even if the chain before has failed.
+It may fail or succeed as usual.
+The input it'll receive will be the result of the last successful parse.

 # Core parsers

 These are the parsers that are defined in `parsed.core`.